-Loudoun County is seeking volunteers to help guide and implement a massive plan to revamp Loudoun human services and nonprofits over
+Loudoun County is seeking volunteers to help guide and implement a massive plan to revamp Loudoun human services and nonprofits over the next five years.

 And within 10 minutes of a press release announcing that applications were open, said Assistant County Administrator Valmarie Turner, applications started coming in.

 The Loudoun County Human Services Strategic Plan, unveiled in June, is a list of 103 projects around five goals over five years.

 Those five goals include closing service gaps for vulnerable or underserved people; addressing social determinants of health in Loudoun, the conditions under which people live and the affect those conditions have on them; integrating Loudoun’s human services to optimize access; developing and coordinating resources and funding to meet the county’s growing needs; and strengthening the community and network among human services providers in Loudoun.

 It was developed with work from more than 120 experts from 67 organizations, along with eight community workshops and responses from more than 400 people in an online survey.

 But before launching into that work, the county is looking for members of the new Loudoun County Human Services Strategic Plan Advisory Committee to guide that work.

 Some members of the committee—or at least the organizations they will represent—are already decided.
 It will include senior government staff from county departments like Family Services and the Health Department alongside nonprofit leaders, the schools, the Loudoun County Chamber of Commerce, and representatives from among the people served by Loudoun’s human services organizations.

 But the county is looking for applications from faith-based organizations, funders or grantmakers, people and families who have gotten human services from the county government, and underrepresented populations such as young people, older adults, people with disabilities, low-income people, or foreign-born people.
 Turner said she expects to recruit one member from each category.